 Tiago G. Reina Di Nunzio

 Dr. Tiago G. Reina Di Nunzio is a plastic and reconstructive surgeon trained in Argentina.
-After serving as Chief Resident at the National Hospital “Profesor Alejandro Posadas” in Buenos Aires, he pursued further specialization in oncoplastic breast reconstruction and microsurgery at the Affidea Plastic Surgery Group in Zurich, Switzerland, led by Professor Jian Farhadi, where he developed a strong clinical and academic interest in these fields.
-His clinical and research interests focus on autologous and microsurgical breast reconstruction, perioperative optimization, and patient satisfaction.
-His recent work includes a narrative review on perioperative care in autologous breast reconstruction, alongside ongoing research focused on surgical outcomes and patient-reported measures in microsurgical reconstruction.
-He is particularly interested in bridging clinical practice and research to promote evidence-based, patient-centered decision-making in reconstructive surgery—an approach he considers essential for better understanding and refining everyday clinical practice.
+After serving as Chief Resident at the National Hospital “Profesor Alejandro Posadas” in Buenos Aires, he pursued further specialization in oncoplastic breast reconstruction and microsurgery within the multidisciplinary breast program at Affidea in Zurich, Switzerland.
+Working closely with both the Breast Center and Plastic Surgery teams, he developed a strong clinical and academic interest in breast cancer surgery, reconstructive microsurgery, and multidisciplinary breast care.
+His clinical and research interests focus on oncoplastic and microsurgical breast reconstruction, perioperative optimization, and patient-reported outcomes.
+His recent work includes a narrative review on perioperative care in autologous breast reconstruction, alongside ongoing research on surgical outcomes and patient-reported measures in microsurgical breast reconstruction.
+He is particularly interested in bridging clinical practice and research to promote evidence-based, patient-centered decision-making across the continuum of breast cancer treatment and reconstruction.

 According to Dr. Reina Di Nunzio, a good academic paper should start with a clear and relevant research question, ensuring that the study addresses a meaningful problem and contributes to advancing knowledge.
 Methodological rigor and transparency are fundamental, but clarity in communication is equally important.
 Even well-designed studies lose impact if their message is not clearly conveyed.
 An additional key element is the honest interpretation of results, including acknowledging limitations.
 This strengthens the credibility of the work and allows readers to better understand its implications.
 Collaboration also plays a central role.
 High-quality research often relies on teamwork between clinicians, statisticians, and other specialists, improving both the design and interpretation of the study.